aelzenaar/bucephalus/README.md

 have a vacuumed TeX file to update) or `bucfup` (if you are adding a real file of some sort) to overwrite files and set the modification date.
 Adding files of the same name on different days adds new files, as before.

-### Web-only functionality
+### Todo list
+There are two options for using the todo list: the `buctask` command line utility, or the web interface.
+The command line interface allows all operations to be carried out: running the command with no options lists the todo list, `-a` allows one to add an item, and `-r` allows the removal of one or more tasks from the list.

-The todo list is currently online only and is read-write by everyone - i.e. there is *NO AUTHENTICATION WHATSOEVER*!!!
+The web interface also allows all of these options by default, and is read-write by everyone.
+In other words, there is *NO AUTHENTICATION WHATSOEVER*!!!
 (When I add additional features, e.g. integration with services and/or editors, I will implement some form of auth.
-Otherwise, do not leave the todo functionality running when on a public server - it can be disabled entirely by changing `enable_tasklist_web()` to return `False` in `config.py`, or can be made read-only by changing
-`enable_tasklist_web_write()` to return `False` in the same file.)
+Otherwise, do not leave the web todo functionality running when on a public server - it can be disabled entirely by changing `enable_tasklist_web()` to return `False` in `config.py`, or can be made read-only by changing `enable_tasklist_web_write()` to return `False` in the same file.)

+### Geogebra embedding
 The web service also embeds [Geogebra](https://geogebra.org/); if an article with name ending in `.ggb` is requested, the endpoint `/r/ggb/<IDENT>/<FILENAME>` is transparently embedded into the article viewer and the source link allows download of the ggb file.
 (This feature can be disabled in `config.py`.)